basilstotz/puavo-image-utils/README.md

 #### Compile Your own Image

-In a first step we (only) add packages (from a Debian repository) and  add local packages.
+In a first step we (only) add packages from a Debian repository and local packages.
 This is done by modifying the content of `datatadir/lists.d` and `datadir/debs.d`.
 (Leave the other dirs in `datadir`alone, unless you know what you do.)

 ###### Prepare Your Own Datadir